everydayrain/imagined_realities/content/blog/caddy-rev-proxy.md

 ## Hostname Provisioning is Homeprod

 I've recently discovered how critical a reverse proxy is when using domain names and TLS.
 I've been homelabbing for a few years now, but I've only recently moved to making production-level services available to extended family.
-As any good homeprodder knows, that means hostnames instead of IPs and TLS.
+As any good {% linkprimary "homeprodder", "https://awfulwoman.com/notes/2024/11/homeprod-not-homelab/" %} knows, that means hostnames instead of IPs and TLS.
 So far so good, just set up {% linkprimary "Nginx-Reverse-Proxy", "https://nginxproxymanager.com/" %} with Cloudflare DNS challenge and you're good to go, right?
 Well, my version of Nginx-Reverse-Proxy lived on a server I didn't keep powered on at production-level five nines.
 As the number of services I'm hosting has multiplied, and the number of users has also grown, I found myself in a situation where the sudden disappearance of a hostname immediately causes a lot of problems.

 If the hostname disappears, its as though the service has disappeared, and that is true not only for people unable to reach those services but also for automation.
 Any sort of monitoring solution will go a bit nuts if not made aware hostnames suddenly dropping off the radar, even if the underlying service is still responsive.
 Cron starts clogging up logs.
 Not to mention that I can no longer remember off-hand what the IP of a service is when there are dozens operating.
 That means manual troubleshooting when hostnames go missing is harder than it once was as well.
 Needless to say, it quickly became evident that offering hostnames by way of a reverse proxy needed to become a full time operation.